fadikadi/Dare-to-Win/README.md

 - 3 lifelines: 50:50, Ask the Audience, Phone a Friend
 - Configurable milestone levels and prize amounts
 - English/Arabic language toggle with full RTL support
+- **Password Protection**: Game can only be accessed once with a password
 - **File Upload System**: Upload custom questions and milestone configurations
 - **Sample File Downloads**: Download templates and examples
 - **Persistent Settings**: Uploaded files become the new defaults